iOS17/Esign/README.md

 ![How to Importing p12 certificate into Esign](https://github.com/user-attachments/assets/39954d70-338e-4ce3-9d1c-e335be49e26c)

 So once you have the Apple Developer or Distribute certificate file, you can sign IPA files for development or distribution purposes.
 However, the official method is to sign the IPA file in Xcode using a MAC.
-Fortunately, the Esign app does the same thing without Using a MAC.
+Fortunately, the Esign app does the same thing without using a MAC.
 So, with a valid Apple certificate, the Esign app is useful.
 Once you own the Apple certificate for Esign, it contains two files; One is Apple .P12, and the other is—a mobile provisioning file.
 So you need those two files imported into the Esign iOS app to Sign the iPA file correctly.

-Step 01: Import the downloaded Certificate file into the Esign App ( You can open Esign App Settings > Import Resource > Select Downloaded Certificate Files > First Import .P12 File) (It may require entering the P12 password; please enter it), then Import. mobile provision File.
+Step 01: Import the downloaded Certificate file into the Esign App ( You can open Esign App Settings > Import Resource > Select Downloaded Certificate Files > First Import .P12 File) (It may require entering the P12 password; please enter it), then Import— .mobile provision File.
 Or, if the certificate files are a zip file, you can directly share them with the Esign iOS app using the iPhone Share Option.
 (Tap on the downloaded Certificate Zip File > Tap on the Share button > Find Esign iOS app > Click on the Esign app icon to Share.

 ![image](https://github.com/user-attachments/assets/30bb3048-7501-4780-b1c6-0532f67b8fb4)